What is the meaning of CARD. Phrases containing CARD

 A playing card is a piece of specially prepared card stock, heavy paper, thin cardboard, plastic-coated paper, cotton-paper blend, or thin plastic that

-red card in Wiktionary, the free dictionary.
-A red card is a type of penalty card that is shown in many sports after a rules infraction.
-Red card may
+Look up yellow card in Wiktionary, the free dictionary.
+Yellow card may refer to: Yellow card (sport), shown in many sports after a rules infraction or

 CARD